-How is the procedure performed?
+How is the Permanent Make-up performed?

 The initial procedure will generally take approximately 2 to 2 ½ hours.

 Consultation starts with a conversation about your needs and expectations (form, colour, thickness for eyeliner).
 If they aren’t reasonable and acceptable, we will suggest the best solution for you.
-Pictures will be taken to asses symmetry and discuss corrections if needed.
-Next step is to sterilize the area that will be treated and drawing the shape with mineral pencil so you can immediately see how the final result will look like.
-When you say ”yes, that is the way I like”, procedure starts.
+Pictures will be taken to assess symmetry and discuss corrections if needed.
+The next step is to sterilize the area that will be treated and drawing the shape with a mineral pencil so you can immediately see how the final result will look like.
+When you say ”yes, that is the way I like”, the procedure starts.

 During the procedure we use 100% sterile needles, opened in your presence.

-Disposable sterilized one-time use machine parts are disposed off in a sharps container immediately after the procedure has been completed.
+Disposable sterilized one-time use machine parts are disposed of off in a sharps container immediately after the procedure has been completed.

 Personal protection equipment such as sterile gloves are new for each client and changed during the procedure if needed.

-Each pigment has been developed with the highest quality ingredients, along with F, D&C (food, drug &cosmetic) FDA approved colorants.
+Each pigment has been developed with the highest quality ingredients, along with F, D&C (food, drug &cosmetic) FDA approved colourants.

 The following medical conditions require special consideration before permanent makeup procedures.
 Clients with any of these conditions should contact their physician to determine if it will be safe to have a permanent cosmetic procedure.
-In some cases the cosmetic tattoo artist will ask for a physicians release.
+In some cases, the cosmetic tattoo artist will ask for a physician’s release.

 * Diabetes.
 Healing could be compromised, higher risk of infection.